3 Signs Your Sexual Activities Are Bordering on Paraphilic Disorder

 Knowing what signs to watch for can help you take steps towards getting needed help before a sex addiction spins out of control.

-Call our toll-free helpline at if you need help finding treatment that meets your needs.
+Call our toll-free helpline at 800-598-5053 (Who Answers?) if you need help finding treatment that meets your needs.

 Like any form of addiction, sex addiction drives a person to engage in compulsive sexual behavior.
 As there are acceptable and unacceptable behaviors of all kinds, so there are acceptable and unacceptable forms of sexual behavior.